-In 1972, a collection of historical materials concerning the Franco-Americans of the Lewiston-Auburn area was begun at St. Dominic's High School - under a program sponsored by the Lewiston Historical Commission, the French-Canadian Institute of St Francis College (University of New England), and the Maine Commission on the Arts and Humanities.
-Over the next fifteen years, this collection continued to grow, as the Centre d'Heritage Franco-Américain (Franco-American Heritage Center), and was administered by a group of trustees.
-The Centre housed at various sites around the Lewiston-Auburn area, relocating as it outgrew each space in turn.
+In 1972, a collection of historical materials concerning the Franco-Americans of the Lewiston-Auburn area was begun at St. Dominic's High School.
+The creation of the collection was sponsored by the Lewiston Historical Commission, the French-Canadian Institute of St. Francis College (University of New England), and the Maine Commission on the Arts and Humanities.
+Over the next fifteen years, the collection known as the Centre d'Heritage Franco-Américain (Franco-American Heritage Center), continued to grow and was administered by a group of trustees.
+The Centre had various locations in the Lewiston-Auburn area, relocating as it outgrew each space in turn.
 By 1988 it was housed at the Sacred Heart School in Auburn, and the Centre's leaders were searching for a way to permanently maintain the Collection at a prominent local institution.

-It was then, in the fall of 1988 that the University of Southern Maine at Lewiston-Auburn (USM/L-A) opened its doors.
-People from the old Centre and from the new College felt it would be a good idea to give the collection a permanent home there.
-JoAnne LaPointe of the Centre and Harlan Philippi, the first Dean of the new College, arranged the transfer of the collection in 1989.
+It was then, in the fall of 1988, that the University of Southern Maine, Lewiston-Auburn College (USM LAC) opened its doors.
+Representatives from both the old Centre and the new College felt it would be a good idea to give the collection a permanent home there.
+JoAnne LaPointe, of the Centre, and Harlan Philippi, the first Dean of the College, arranged the transfer of the collection in 1989.

-Initially, the collection was housed in the campus library, as a temporary measure, but it was soon moved to a small room on campus, where it became known as the Collection d'Heritage Franco-Américaine (Franco-American Heritage Collection).
-From 1990 to 1996 it was run by retired sociology professor Madeline Giguere.
+Initially, the collection was housed in the campus library, as a temporary measure but it was soon moved to a small room on campus, where it became known as the Collection d'Heritage Franco-Américaine (Franco-American Heritage Collection).
+From 1990 to 1996 it was run by retired sociology professor Madeleine Giguere.

 The Community Advisory Board in 2000 - left to right, seated: Barry Rodrigue, Tracey Mousseau, Madeline Roy, Madeliene Giguère.
 Standing: Susanne Pelletier, Linda Pervier, Cindy Larock, Robyn Holman, Roger Philippon, Donat Boisvert.

 In 1995, a Community Advisory Board was formed to oversee operations, and a half-time coordinator hired.
 Madeline Roy became the first coordinator in 1995, and the Collection moved into a new, two-room suite.
-In 2000, Dr Barry Rodrigue was hired to become the first scholar attached to the Collection.
-In addition, he created the first program of Franco-American Studies at the College.
+In 2000, Dr. Barry Rodrigue was hired to become the first scholar attached to the Collection.
+Dr. Rodrigue created the first program of Franco-American Studies at USM LAC.

 Dedication of the new Reading Room, November 2001.
 Left to Right, Betty Robinson, Dean, USM LAC; Representative John Baldacci; Prof. Madeleine Giguère; Richard Pattenaude, President, USM.

-In 2001 the Collection adopted a mission statement and moved into a new wing of the campus.
-The new facility, consisted of a public reading room, storage stacks and administrative office, all of which are maintained at standard archival conditions.
+In 2001 the Collection moved into a new wing of the campus.
+The new facility consisted of a public reading room, storage stacks and an administrative office.

 2001 also saw Donat Boisvert hired as the Collection's full-time coordinator.
 In 2003 the Collection adopted formal by-laws, as well as policies and guidelines for Collection use.